Resistor: Nonideal properties

 Practical resistors have a series inductance and a small parallel capacitance; these specifications can be important in high-frequency applications.
-In a low-noise amplifier or pre-amp, the noise characteristics of a resistor may be an issue.
+And while even an ideal resistor inherently has Johnson noise, some resistors have worse noise characteristics and so may be an issue for low-noise amplifiers or other sensitive electronics.

 In some precision applications, the temperature coefficient of the resistance may also be of concern.

 The unwanted inductance, excess noise, and temperature coefficient are mainly dependent on the technology used in manufacturing the resistor.
 They are not normally specified individually for a particular family of resistors manufactured using a particular technology.
 A family of discrete resistors may also be characterized according to its form factor, that is, the size of the device and the position of its leads (or terminals).
 This is relevant in the practical manufacturing of circuits that may use them.

 Practical resistors are also specified as having a maximum power rating which must exceed the anticipated power dissipation of that resistor in a particular circuit: this is mainly of concern in power electronics applications.

 Resistors with higher power ratings are physically larger and may require heat sinks.
 In a high-voltage circuit, attention must sometimes be paid to the rated maximum working voltage of the resistor.
 While there is no minimum working voltage for a given resistor, failure to account for a resistor's maximum rating may cause the resistor to incinerate when current is run through it.